 Pro tip: Reach out to friends and colleagues and ask for referrals.
 Referrals are the best proof of a job well done.

-Robyn White is the founder, owner, and primary designer of Time to Task, LLC, a Boston-area based website design business.
+Robyn White is the founder, owner, and primary designer of RDW Design Studio, LLC a Boston-area based website design business.
 She primarily works with service-based small-business owners who inspire her with their ability to see infinite possibilities and to help others do the same.
 Her goal is to help these businesses thrive online by designing beautiful, simple, and strategically designed websites that authentically represents them and attract their ideal clients.

 Robyn isn’t new to the world of entrepreneurship; she ran a successful dog walking business in Brookline, MA for 11 years.
 Prior to that, she worked in development at both the Boston Museum of Science and Beth Israel Deaconess Medical Center.
 Before moving to the Boston area, she lived in NYC for 10 years where she was the Vice President of an international art gallery.